OP-TEE/optee_os/documentation/globalplatform_api.md

 	TEEC_CloseSession(...)
 	TEEC_FinalizeContext(...)

-It is not uncommon that `TEEC_InvokeCommand` is called several times in row when the session has been established.
+It is not uncommon that `TEEC_InvokeCommand` is called several times in a row when the session has been established.

 For a complete example, please see chapter **5.2 Example 1: Using the TEE